Micah Chapter Seven

 Micah 7:20

-You will be faithful to Jacob, and show love to Abraham, as you pledged on oath to our ancestors in days long ago.
+You will show truth to Ya‘akov and grace to Avraham, as you have sworn to our ancestors since days of long ago.

 Micah's final words remind us of the fact that God keeps His promises as he refers to the promises that God made to Abraham concerning his descendants.
 As believers in Jesus Christ, we are included as a part of God's promise to the patriarchs.